Top 20 Least & Most Landlord-Friendly States

 2. Texas

-Texas is one of the best states for landlords.
-The state gives landlords a fast track when tenants miss rent payments.
+Texas is one of the best states for rental property owners, as it offers a fast track when tenants miss rent payments.
 A quick three-day notice is all it takes to start the eviction process, making it simpler and faster for landlords to resolve non-payment issues.

 There is also no rent control and no caps on security deposits and other fees, such as pet or application fees.

-Texas is all about protecting landlords, especially when a tenant breaks lease terms.
+Texas is all about protecting landlords, especially when a tenant breaches the lease.
 The state also allows landlords and tenants to enter into agreements on repairs, offering flexibility that’s hard to find elsewhere.

-The vetted turnkey rental property brokers we work with sell in Dallas Fort Worth and San Antonio.
-Sign up for your free RealWealth membership to view properties and connect with the team now.
+The vetted turnkey rental property teams we recommend in Texas have properties in Dallas/Fort Worth and San Antonio.
+Join RealWealth for free to view properties and connect with the team now.

 3. Florida

-In Florida, landlords can evict tenants with just a 3-day notice for missed rent.
-Evictions here are fast.
+In Florida, rental property owners can evict tenants with just a 3-day notice for missed rent.
+In addition, evictions here are fast.
 Landlords can often regain property rights within two to three weeks unless the eviction is contested.
 Plus, there’s no rent control in Florida, allowing landlords to set their own prices.
+Both of these factors earn it a spot among the states with landlord-friendly laws.

-Apart from these, landlords benefit from Florida’s low property taxes and zero state income tax.
-Rising housing costs in the state keep the rental market booming, making it one of the best states for rental property investment.
+Apart from these, rental property investors benefit from Florida’s low property taxes and its no state income tax.
+The draw of Florida’s quality of life and affordability in certain markets continues to make it one of the best places to buy rental property.

-If you’re interested in buying turnkey rentals in Jacksonville or Southwest Florida, Sign up for your free RealWealth membership to view properties and connect with vetted local brokers today.
+If you’re interested in buying turnkey rentals in Jacksonville, Ocala, or Southwest Florida, sign up for your free RealWealth membership to view properties and connect with vetted local brokers today.

 4. Alabama

-Alabama landlords pay the lowest property taxes by state in the U.S., just an average of $718 in property taxes annually.
+Alabama rental property owners pay the lowest property taxes in the U.S., averaging just $788 annually.
 And if you’re 65 years or older, you get a break from state property taxes.

-There’s no rent control here.
-Alabama landlords have the flexibility to raise rents based on the market.
+Plus, there’s no rent control here, and landlords have the flexibility to raise rents based on the market.

-Also, in Alabama, when it comes to non-paying tenants, a simple 7-day notice is all it takes before you can initiate an eviction.
-Additionally, Alabama allows landlords to terminate leases with just a 30-day notice.
-And you don’t need a rental license to rent out your Alabama property.
-These factors rank Alabama high among landlord-friendly states in 2025.
+When it comes to non-paying tenants in Alabama, a simple 7-day notice is all it takes before you can initiate an eviction.
+Additionally, the state allows landlords to terminate leases with just a 30-day notice.
+You don’t need a state rental license to rent out your Alabama property, but you may need one at the city or municipal level, so always verify.
+These factors rank Alabama among the most landlord-friendly states.

-Birmingham and Huntsville are some of the hottest cities in landlord friendly, Alabama.
-Sign up for your free RealWealth membership to view pro formas for cash flowing properties in these markets.
+Birmingham, Tuscaloosa, and Huntsville are some of the hottest cities in landlord-friendly Alabama.
+Join RealWealth for free to view pro formas for cash-flowing properties in these markets.

 5. Montana

-Montana also has no state or local rent control laws.
-Landlords can set any rent price and increase it as they see fit—just not during the lease unless it’s written in the agreement.
+Montana has also earned a spot on our list of landlord-friendly states, as it also has no state or local rent control laws.
+Landlords can set any rent price and increase it as they see fit, just not during the lease unless it’s written in the agreement.

 The state also doesn’t cap late fees.
 In Montana, as long as it’s in the lease, landlords can decide what works best for them, giving them extra leverage to manage late payments effectively.

 If tenants don’t pay up, a simple 3-day notice is all it takes to start eviction procedures in Montana.
 Notice periods are generally short, even for lease violations.
-For things like unauthorized pets or property damage, only 3 days notice is required.
+For incidents such as unauthorized pets or property damage, only 3 days’ notice is required.

 6. Ohio

-A recent law in Ohio bans rent control at the local and state levels.
-This gives landlords the freedom to set and raise rent prices at their own discretion as long as they follow the rules of their lease agreements.
+In 2022, Ohio banned rent control at the local and state levels, making it another state with landlord-friendly laws.
+This law gives rental property owners the freedom to set and raise rent at their discretion, as long as they follow the terms of their lease agreements.

-In Ohio, removing problematic tenants can be done quickly.
-For non-payment of rent, you only need a 3-day notice to pay or vacate.
-Violation of lease terms requires a 30-day notice to remedy or vacate, and engaging in illegal activities also requires just a 3-day notice to vacate.
+Removing problematic tenants in Ohio can be done quickly.
+For nonpayment of rent, you only need 3 days’ notice to pay or vacate.
+Violation of lease terms requires 30 days’ notice to remedy or vacate, and engaging in illegal activities requires only 3 days’ notice to vacate.

-Ohio’s law on security deposits walks a fine line—landlords can ask for them but need to tread carefully, returning them within 30 days post-move-out, minus any deductions for damage or unpaid rent.
+The laws on security deposits walk a fine line, and rental property owners can request them but must tread carefully, returning them within 30 days post-move-out, minus any deductions for damage or unpaid rent.

-The vetted turnkey rental property brokers we work with sell in Cleveland and Cicinnati.
-Sign up for your free RealWealth membership to view properties and connect with the team now.
+The vetted turnkey rental property teams we recommend operate in Cleveland, Cincinnati, and Dayton.
+Join RealWealth for free to view properties and connect with the team.

 7. Georgia

 Evicting a tenant in Georgia is usually fast.
 A day after a missed rent payment, landlords can issue an eviction notice, either verbally or in writing.
-If the rent remains unpaid, they can file an eviction lawsuit within three days of sending the notice, and the entire eviction process might wrap up in as little as two weeks to about two and a half months.
+If the rent remains unpaid, they can file an eviction lawsuit within three days of sending the notice, and the entire eviction process might take as little as two weeks or as long as two and a half months.

-Security deposit regulations in Georgia give landlords significant flexibility, with no caps to hold them back.
+Security deposit regulations in Georgia give rental property owners significant flexibility, with no caps to hold them back.
 However, once a tenant leaves, the law requires that these deposits be returned within 30 days.
 Moreover, the state has no laws requiring landlords to notify tenants before entering the property, whether for repairs or inspections.

 8. Arizona

-Arizona ranks as one of the best states for landlords due to its landlord-friendly real estate laws and regulations.
-At just 0.63%, Arizona’s effective property tax rate is the 12th lowest in the country, making it attractive for landlords looking to minimize expenses.
+Arizona ranks among the most landlord-friendly states due to its real estate laws and regulations.
+At just 0.48%, Arizona’s effective property tax rate ranks 12th lowest in the country, making it attractive to real estate investors seeking to minimize expenses.

 Aside from this, the state has one of the fastest eviction timelines in the country.
 Landlords can wrap things up within 1-6 weeks.
 In Arizona, you can terminate a lease in 10 days if you find false information on a tenant’s application.
 For rent defaults, landlords only have to serve a 5-day notice, and for any lease violation repeated more than once, all it takes is a 10-day notice.
 This type of efficient eviction process is what you see in landlord-friendly states.